PennLINC/qsirecon/docs/models/mapmri.rst

 **Comparison with Other Models**: Another caveat is how MAP-MRI metrics relate to more familiar diffusion metrics.
-There is often moderate correlation between MAP-MRI indices and DTI/DKI indices (e.g., PA correlates with FA, NG correlates with mean kurtosis), meaning they are not independent.
-However, MAP-MRI can capture extremes where DTI fails (e.g., very complex fiber regions or very restrictive environments).
-Still, when a simpler model explains the data well (like in a single fiber population), MAP-MRI might not offer significantly different insights, and could even fit noise.
+There is often moderate correlation between MAP-MRI indices and :ref:`DTI <dti_model>`/:ref:`DKI <dki_model>` indices (e.g., PA correlates with FA, NG correlates with mean kurtosis), meaning they are not independent.
+However, MAP-MRI can potentially capture extremes where :ref:`DTI <dti_model>` fails (e.g., very complex fiber regions or very restrictive environments).
+Still, when a simpler model explains the data well (like in a single fiber population), MAP-MRI might not offer significantly different insights.
 It's best used when diffusion data are sufficiently rich (multi-shell, high b) and the tissue complexity merits a detailed characterization.
 In situations with limited data or very homogeneous fiber architecture, simpler models might be more parsimonious.

-**Best Practices**: In summary, general neuroimaging users applying MAP-MRI should (a) ensure high-quality, multi-shell diffusion acquisitions (and be cautious with fast imaging techniques that haven’t been validated for propagator analysis), (b) use available regularization and constraints to obtain physically plausible propagators, (c) consider quantifying the uncertainty of the resulting metrics (e.g., via bootstrap or repeated scans) especially for clinical or single-subject interpretations, and (d) avoid over-interpreting the metrics in isolation – where possible, integrate MAP-MRI findings with orthogonal measures (DTI, myelin imaging, etc.) for a more reliable understanding of the underlying biology.
+**Best Practices**: In summary, general neuroimaging users applying MAP-MRI should (a) ensure high-quality, multi-shell diffusion acquisitions (and be cautious with fast imaging techniques that haven't been validated for propagator analysis), (b) use available regularization and constraints to obtain physically plausible propagators, (c) consider quantifying the uncertainty of the resulting metrics (e.g., via bootstrap or repeated scans) especially for clinical or single-subject interpretations, and (d) avoid over-interpreting the metrics in isolation.
+Where possible, integrate MAP-MRI findings with other measures (DTI, myelin imaging, etc.) for a more reliable understanding of the underlying biology.